 nerve cells, heart tissue and blood vessels, helps balance mood, keeps cells working properly, improving nutrient-toxin exchange

-HEALING FROM SPORTS INJURIES
+RECOVERY FROM SPORTS INJURIES